matjanos/predica-recruitment/README.md

 ### Preconditions

 You need to have an AD application registered with role which allows to delete resources granted.
-You also need to have certificate for Service Principal installed in order to use it's thumbprint to authenticate.
+You also need to have certificate for Service Principal installed in the host certificates store in order to use it's thumbprint to authenticate.

 ### Parameters